C2SM/spack-c2sm/docs/SpackCommands.rst

                             If all is chosen,
                             run package tests during installation for all packages.
 * -c, \--clean_build: Clean dev-build
+* \--dont-restage: If a partial install is detected, don't delete prior
+* -u, \--until: Phase to stop after when installing

 Spack location
 --------------